SystemR/offline-learning-platform/README.md

 * Markdown based.
 I think this could future-proof them.
 There are also many existing tools to produce and render markdowns we can re-use.
 Something like https://readthedocs.org/ and its [Sphinx theme](https://github.com/rtfd/sphinx_rtd_theme) for example.

 ## Notes
 This is an idea I have for a side project and want to throw it out there.
-I'll be growing this document as I test the idea with various NGOs and will start working on it once the idea is more solid.
-If you're interested in working on this with me, msg me through github or twitter @r4ndw.
+I'll be growing this document as I test the idea with various NGOs and will start working on it once it's more solid.
+If you're interested in working on this with me, msg me through github or twitter [@r4ndw](https://twitter.com/r4ndw).